shubham225/authorization-service/README.md

 Here are some of the key API endpoints provided by the OAuth2 authorization service:
 ### Registration Endpoints
-- **`/api/V1/users/signup`:** Register a new user for accessing protected resources.
+- **`POST /api/V1/users/signup`:** Register a new user for accessing protected resources.
-- **`/api/V1/clients/register`:** Register a new client application for OAuth2 authorization.
+- **`POST /api/V1/clients/register`:** Register a new client application for OAuth2 authorization.

 ### Discovery Endpoints
-- **`/.well-known/oauth-authorization-server`:** Provides information about the OAuth2 Authorization Server, including its capabilities and supported endpoints.
+- **`GET /.well-known/oauth-authorization-server`:** Provides information about the OAuth2 Authorization Server, including its capabilities and supported endpoints.
-- **`/.well-known/openid-configuration`:** Publishes configuration information, including endpoints and supported features, for clients using OpenID Connect.
+- **`GET /.well-known/openid-configuration`:** Publishes configuration information, including endpoints and supported features, for clients using OpenID Connect.

 ### Authorization Endpoints
-- **`/oauth2/authorize`:** Authorization endpoint for initiating the OAuth2 authorization process.
+- **`POST /oauth2/authorize`:** Authorization endpoint for initiating the OAuth2 authorization process.
-- **`/oauth2/device_authorization`:** Endpoint for device authorization flow, allowing devices with limited input capabilities to obtain OAuth2 tokens.
+- **`POST /oauth2/device_authorization`:** Endpoint for device authorization flow, allowing devices with limited input capabilities to obtain OAuth2 tokens.
-- **`/oauth2/token`:** Token endpoint for obtaining OAuth2 access tokens and refresh tokens.
+- **`POST /oauth2/token`:** Token endpoint for obtaining OAuth2 access tokens and refresh tokens.
-- **`/oauth2/jwks`:** JSON Web Key Set (JWKS) endpoint providing public keys for validating JWTs issued by the Authorization Server.
+- **`GET /oauth2/jwks`:** JSON Web Key Set (JWKS) endpoint providing public keys for validating JWTs issued by the Authorization Server.
-- **`/oauth2/introspect`:** Token introspection endpoint for checking the validity and details of an OAuth2 token.
+- **`POST /oauth2/introspect`:** Token introspection endpoint for checking the validity and details of an OAuth2 token.

 ### Other Endpoints
-- **`/actuator/health`:** Exposes the health status of the application
+- **`GET /actuator/health`:** Exposes the health status of the application
-- **`/actuator/info`:** Provides general information about the application.
+- **`GET /actuator/info`:** Provides general information about the application.

 Refer to the [API Documentation](./docs/DOCUMENTATION.md) for a complete list of endpoints and their usage.